Charles-Auguste Bertrand

-Charles-Auguste Bertrand (29 March 1890 – 21 September 1977) was a Canadian lawyer, politician, and judge.
+Charles-Auguste Bertrand ([ʃaʁl oɡyst bɛʁtʁɑ̃]; 29 March 1890 – 21 September 1977) was a Canadian lawyer, politician, and judge.

+Biography

+Charles-Auguste Bertrand was born in Saint-Vincent-de-Paul, Quebec on 29 March 1890.
+He earned a degree from Université Laval, and began practicing law on 15 January 1915.

+He married Berthe Giroux on 22 November 1926, and they had three children.

 A member of the Quebec Liberal Party, he was Attorney-General, Provincial Secretary, and Registrar in Adélard Godbout's government from 27 June to 26 August 1936.

 Bertrand was a judge of the Superior Court of Quebec from 1940 until his retirement in 1965.

+He died in Outremont on 21 September 1977, and was buried at Notre Dame des Neiges Cemetery in Montreal.